To be one is to reject the other

 Surely the Thanksgiving table has never been so different.
-Above the roasted turkey, mashed potatoes, green beans, cranberry sauce and pumpkin pie is a new addition: the aggressive back-and-forth conversation of a widely divided political system.
+Above the roasted turkey, mashed potatoes, green beans, cranberry sauce, and pumpkin pie is a new addition: the aggressive back-and-forth conversation of a widely divided political system.
 My climate-change-denying uncle and conservative grandpa take verbal swings at my self-proclaimed socialist aunt and liberal mother.
 Today’s “liberal” and “conservative” are farther apart than ever.
 To be one is to reject the other.
 It once seemed like such division was reserved only for my family’s disgruntled elders.
 How wrong I was.
 Political polarization affects my generation on an enormous scale, and I see it as the one issue that will define it for years to come.

 What has propelled this divide to such extreme proportions?
 The answer lies in the simple fact that Gen Z has been plunged into the era of the Internet ever since the comfort of the crib.
-We have grown up in a media-obsessed culture that has exposed us to terrorism, school shootings and financial crises.
+We have grown up in a media-obsessed culture that has exposed us to terrorism, school shootings, and financial crises.
 Never did we have to ask someone for information or directions.
 Instead, the unlimited information on our iPads and Macbooks meant relying on the Internet to form opinions and attitudes.
 As such, Gen Z has become one of the most individualistic generations ever, with beliefs that often discount the greater whole of society.
 This individualism has sparked fierceness in political leaning.
 Validation and confirmation of beliefs can be easily searched and found online and across social media, creating a dangerous battleground for political disagreement.

 I first saw hints of this polarization in high school, during the turbulence of the 2016 presidential election.
 It’s important to preface that Wisconsin as a state is both politically and electorally unpredictable.
 Regardless, the outcome of the election elated some and shocked others.
 What shocked me was the way social media played a role in the self-confirmation of political beliefs.
 Posts on Instagram ranged from honest to downright offensive.
 The one that sticks in my mind most clearly was a picture of a girl holding an American flag with the simple caption “#raisedright.”
 The comments section abounded with violent discourse.
-Some praised her in validation while others challenged her claim as insensitive and inexcusable.
+Some praised her invalidation while others challenged her claim as insensitive and inexcusable.
 Can you see the divide widening?

 Political polarization is not just an issue that affects those with political aspirations or ambitions.
 It affects all of us.
 For a number of reasons, political polarization presents a noticeable threat to this country, particularly to its emerging youth:

-Polarization creates fear- Individuals are much more likely to silence their beliefs and sentiments when others’ responses to their beliefs remain unknown.
-According to Pew Research Center, an increasing number of Americans say it's “stressful and frustrating” to discuss politics with people they disagree with.
+1.)
+Polarization creates fear.
+Individuals are much more likely to silence their beliefs and sentiments when others’ responses to their beliefs remain unknown.
+According to Pew Research Center, an increasing number of Americans say its “stressful and frustrating” to discuss politics with people they disagree with.
 As a result, the benefits of appropriate argument and discourse are lost and a lack of an opposing point of view solidifies individual opinion.
 This creates a system in which individuals fear the loathing and judging response from someone who might hold different beliefs.

-Polarization prevents political growth- When the gap between political parties is so extreme, lawmakers are unlikely to achieve their ultimate goals.
+2.)
+Polarization prevents political growth.
+When the gap between political parties is so extreme, lawmakers are unlikely to achieve their ultimate goals.
 Some might say: “Shouldn’t the parties just meet in the middle?”
-Yet an equitable deal is in the eye of the beholder- both parties define the optimal political outcome as one in which their side gets more of what it wants.
+Yet an equitable deal is in the eye of the beholder– both parties define the optimal political outcome as one in which their side gets more of what it wants.
 This occurs even when public consensus on an issue remains high.

 Quite a few politicians and theorists have proposed solutions to the problem of polarization in America, but few have looked at the role social media plays in this phenomenon.
-What can be done to stop the extreme spilt that is occurring in America, especially online?
+What can be done to stop the extreme spilled that is occurring in America, especially online?
 On a basic level, I encourage respectful political discussion and discourse.
-I fundamentally believe that such discussion can begin to bring individuals closer together.
+I fundamentally believe that such a discussion can begin to bring individuals closer together.
 And by discussion, I refer almost exclusively to in-person human-to-human discussion.
-On social media it becomes exceptionally easy to single out individuals or groups with different beliefs without suffering any repercussions.
+On social media, it becomes exceptionally easy to single out individuals or groups with different beliefs without suffering any repercussions.
 Yet in the real world, healthy debate and conversation can lead to mutual understanding, even if it is an understanding of disagreement, fostering empathy.